 - Lower risk – Businesses with more sustainable practices and supply chains tend to be more resistant to unexpected environmental impacts on their operations.

-Is sustainability right for my business?
+What sustainability opportunities are available for my business?

 Every business is capable of being more sustainable.
 However, the form that sustainability takes will vary.
 For some businesses it may make sense for sustainability to become a key part of all its operations and marketing.
 For others, it may be limited to smaller initiatives.
 In this sense, sustainability is a spectrum, where each business must determine its own optimal point that balances profit with environmental and social impacts.